compromise-evident/Authorship/README.md

 then became a target for exposing war crimes.
 Now, when I ask for proof of life, instead of releasing one key, make a NEW list of encrypted items, then selectively release half the keys to that original list, all at once.
-Now, as I look at your original list of encrypted items, I cross out any that I can decrypt.
+And now, as I look at your original list of encrypted items, I cross out any that I can decrypt, using the keys you released.
 When I take a step back,
 a binary message appears; what's crossed out and left uncrossed represents ones and zeros not predetermined;